RyanBayne/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

 = 1.7.3 NOT RELEASED =
 * DONE - Setup Wizard links updated on Application step to take users to more applicable pages.
 * DONE - Added new links to the top of the Setup Wizard Application step - just makes more sense!
 * DONE - Fixed broken link to the ZypheREvolved Twitch channel in Help tab.
+* DEV  - Added defaults to parameters in function add_wordpress_notice().
+* DEV  - do_action( 'twitchpress_manualsubsync' ) added to visitor procedure for manual Twitch sub data sync.

 = 1.7.2 =
 * FIX - Corrected variable name $functions to $function in the new twitchpress_is_sync_due() function.